JR Ranger Webpage Cover Image

 Arches National Park

-The Junior Ranger program at Arches National Park has 13 different activities to try, but you only need to complete 5 of them to obtain your Junior Ranger Badge.
-One activities requires you to look at a sign in the park (or use the park map).
-Otherwise, the activities are easily completed in the car / hotel without needing the park visitor center exhibits museums.
-In all, it took about 30-45 minutes to complete.
-Arches NP also carries the Night Explorers badge!
+The Junior Ranger program at Arches National Park offers 13 activities to try, but kids only need to complete 5 to earn the Junior Ranger badge.
+One activity requires kids to look at a sign in the park or use the park map, so it works best if you bring the booklet along during your visit instead of saving it for later.

 Arlington House National Memorial Junior Ranger Badge